-It could possibly be one of the most expensive gyms in London or even the country.
+Equinox London could possibly be one of the most expensive gyms in Kensington, London or even the country.
 And it doesn’t even have a swimming pool.

 ‘It’s not fitness – it’s life,’ proclaims its website.
 And who is going to cut corners on ‘life’?

-So you pay your £200 a month membership fee plus a £100 joining fee and the cost for the current month, and embark on your journey of transformation.
+So you pay your £205 a month membership fee plus a £400 initiation fee and the cost for the current month, and embark on your journey of transformation.

-Which means that if I wanted to cross the road for a workout this evening, it would cost me £453 just to get through the door.
+Which means that if I wanted to cross the road for a workout this evening, it would cost me £443.83 just to get through the door – and that’s with a £250 August discount.

 This manages to make the prices charged by other upmarket gyms look positively budget, especially if they have a swimming pool too.
 But do they have an anti-gravity treadmill?
 Or fridges containing chilled eucalyptus towels in the gym?
 Or free tampons and razors in the changing rooms?

 They do not.
 So pay up and shut up.
 And check out the classes list.
 They take their classes extremely seriously here.
-And if you were paying £6.45 a day, every day, to be a member here, then you would too.
+And if you were paying £6.61 a day, every day, to be a member here, then you would too (put that way – it doesn’t seem so expensive.
+Ditch two coffees a day and you’re there).

 Thankfully I managed to get hold of a free three-day pass which was being given out at the hairdressers just along the road.
 So I had three whole days in which to get fit and feel like a millionaire at the same time.
 I decided to make every moment count.